aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Just enough assembly

-We still need to create assembly code -- instructions, `SetLineNo` pseudo-instructions, and concatenations -- and to compute three functions of it: the maximum stack depth, the line-number table, and the encoded bytecode.
-The most direct and minimal stub represents an assembly instruction as its final bytecode sequence, makes the line-number table empty, and pretends the stack depth is 10 -- don't try it with too-complex nested calls.
+We still need to create assembly code---instructions, `SetLineNo` pseudo-instructions, and concatenations---and to compute three functions of it: the maximum stack depth, the line-number table, and the encoded bytecode.
+The most direct and minimal stub represents an assembly instruction as its final bytecode sequence, makes the line-number table empty, and pretends the stack depth is 10---don't try it with too-complex nested calls.

     # in assembly types and functions v0: